 That period coincided with the birth of the rebranded Premier League, a revolution of English football that Yeboah – alongside several other exciting foreign additions – would soon become a part of.

-A falling out at Frankfurt, now under the management of Jupp Heynckes, saw Yeboah head to Yorkshire, his £3.4m signing greeted with a mix of optimism and hope from the Leeds support who had seen their side struggle to score goals with any form of regularity.
+A fall out at Frankfurt, now under the management of Jupp Heynckes, saw Yeboah head to Yorkshire, his £3.4m signing greeted with a mix of optimism and hope from the Leeds support who had seen their side struggle to score goals with any form of regularity.

 The Whites had stagnated somewhat since being crowned champions in the final pre-Premier League campaign, a dismal defence of their crown followed by a fifth-placed finish that saw the club miss out on a return to European football.